rackerlabs/design-system/_component_design/loading-indicators.md

 ### When to use

-Use loading indicators when you need provide further visual feedback in cases where a system is making large calls or complex operations in the background.
+Use loading indicators when you need to provide further visual feedback, such as when a system is making large calls or complex operations in the background.

 {% endcolumn %}